FAIR data future

 NFDI4Phys complements NFDI

 The consortium NFDI4Phys represents a scientific community of diverse small and medium-sized physics groups, especially including the emerging quantum computing alliance and transdisciplinary physics (i.e., applications of physical methods in fields outside of physics).
 Similar to other scientific disciplines, we observe a clear tendency towards dynamically evolving infrastructures and multidisciplinary research, leading to progressing heterogeneity in work flows, methods, and data formats.
 The resulting intra-, inter- and/or transdisciplinary barriers seriously obstruct scientific innovations.
-The aim of NFDI4Phys is therefore to facilitate FAIR Research Data Management (RDM) to academia with 22 co-applicant institutions with over hundreds of members.
+The aim of NFDI4Phys is therefore to facilitate FAIR Research Data Management (RDM) to academia with 22 co-applicant institutions with over one hundred members.
 NFDI4Phys has a strong embedding in an actively involved multi-disciplinary international community engaging all relevant stakeholders.
 The community and envisioned RDM strategy is complementary to available consortia and significantly strengthens the structure of the NFDI framework and academic research system.
 The decentralized operating model of NFDI4Phys ensures longevity and sustainability of the delivered services.

 State of the art